Anton-Latukha/docker-tensorflow-haskell-ihaskell/did.md

+2.
+Dids:
+* Studied how to use IHaskell
+* Tested Tensorflow Haskell bindings with simple program (positive)
+* Tested Tensorflow Haskell bindings in the IHaskell (negative, bindings not present)
+* Studied how to port built by the official documentation Tensorflow Haskell bindings to IHaskell
+* Tried a couple of ways with Stack
+* Found that there are Tensorflow packages on Hackage that are straight from (https://github.com/tensorflow/haskell) and latest versions, so they must be trustworthy.
+Better to offload custom building in favour of them.
+* Installed all that packages to IHaskell project using streamlined method - stack.
+* Testing IHaskell, now Tensorflow works
+* But also hitting their version breakage: https://github.com/tensorflow/haskell/issues/137, or 'Ambiguous occurrence's in the old version they suggest
+* Error above is the runtime error.
+Upon

+1.
 Dids:
 * Studied what IHaskell is
 * Studied IHaskell image provided, and other available variants.
 Decided to do firstly dev by hand. to understand solution, and also see next step better.